Gabianchini/naporta-project/README.md

 **React Hot Toast:**
 <br>
 React Hot Toast: A lightweight toast library for React applications, allowing easy display of notification messages.

+**Jest:** Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.
+Jest is well-documented, requires little configuration and can be extended to match your requirements.
+In this project jest was used to test the component form.

 ## Features
 -  **HomePage:** Displays the project's main page, which contains a list of orders.